wharfkit/website/src/lib/docs/Antelope/Authority.md

 ### Creating an Authority

-An instance of `Authority` can be created using the static `.from()` method and passing a threshold and at least one type of authority that will satisfy the threshold requirement.
+An instance of `Authority` can be created using the static `.from()` method, and passing a threshold alongside at least one type of authority that will satisfy the threshold requirement.

 ```ts
 import { Authority } from "@wharfkit/antelope"